Anders Eriksson (ice hockey, born 1975)

-Anders Eriksson (born January 9, 1975) is a Swedish former professional ice hockey player who played in the National Hockey League (NHL).
+Anders Eriksson (born 9 January 1975) is a Swedish former professional ice hockey player who played in the National Hockey League (NHL).
 He has represented more NHL teams (8) than any other Swedish hockey players.

 Playing career

-Eriksson was drafted 22nd overall in the 1993 NHL Entry Draft by the Detroit Red Wings.
+Eriksson was drafted 22nd overall in the 1993 NHL entry draft by the Detroit Red Wings.

 In his National Hockey League career, Eriksson has played for the Detroit Red Wings, Chicago Blackhawks, Florida Panthers, Toronto Maple Leafs and Columbus Blue Jackets.
 He has also played for the St. John's Maple Leafs, Syracuse Crunch and Springfield Falcons of the AHL.
 In 1999 the Red Wings sent Eriksson and two first round draft picks to the Chicago Blackhawks for defenseman Chris Chelios.

-After a two-year absence from the NHL, Eriksson re-signed with the Columbus Blue Jackets on July 2, 2006, for a one-year deal.
+After a two-year absence from the NHL, Eriksson re-signed with the Columbus Blue Jackets on 2 July 2006, for a one-year deal.
 After a season in Columbus, he then signed with the Calgary Flames.
 This would be Eriksson's second time signing with the Calgary Flames.
 He signed a contract in 2004, but never played due to the NHL lockout, but instead played for HV71 in the Swedish Elite League.

-On June 26, 2008, Calgary placed him on waivers.
+On 26 June 2008, Calgary placed him on waivers.
 After being placed on waivers again by Calgary during training camp and not being picked up he was sent to the Quad City Flames of the American Hockey League.
-He was recalled by the Flames for the beginning of the 2009 Stanley Cup playoffs, and appeared in their first game as well as game 6.
+He was recalled by the Flames for the beginning of the 2009 Stanley Cup playoffs, and appeared in their first game as well as game six.

-Without an NHL club to start the 2009-10 season, Eriksson signed with the San Antonio Rampage of the AHL on December 4, 2009.
-After appearing in 8 games with the Rampage, Anders was signed by NHL affiliate, the Phoenix Coyotes on December 21, 2009.
+Without an NHL club to start the 2009-10 season, Eriksson signed with the San Antonio Rampage of the AHL on 4 December 2009.
+After appearing in eight games with the Rampage, Anders was signed by the Rampage's NHL affiliate, the Phoenix Coyotes on 21 December 2009.
 Eriksson played his first game with the Coyotes the same day in a 5-2 victory over the Blue Jackets.

-On March 3, 2010 Eriksson was traded from the Coyotes to the New York Rangers for Miika Wiikman and a 2011 7th round pick.
-After he was initially assigned to affiliate, the Hartford Wolf Pack, Anders was recalled and made his Rangers debut in a 3-2 loss against the Maple Leafs on March 27, 2010.
+On 3 March 2010 Eriksson was traded from the Coyotes to the New York Rangers for Miika Wiikman and a 2011 7th round pick.
+After he was initially assigned to affiliate, the Hartford Wolf Pack, Anders was recalled and made his Rangers debut in a 3-2 loss against the Maple Leafs on 27 March 2010.

-On September 27, 2010, Eriksson was invited to the New York Islanders' training camp on a tryout basis.
-He was released on October 4, 2010.
-In November 2010, he signed a short-term contract for Timrå IK of the Swedish Elitserien, and played a total of six games for them, before returning to Modo Hockey of the same league on December 19, 2010, the team he played for before his North American career began in 1995.
+On 27 September 2010, Eriksson was invited to the New York Islanders' training camp on a tryout basis.
+He was released on 4 October 2010.
+In November 2010, he signed a short-term contract for Timrå IK of the Swedish Elitserien, and played a total of six games for them, before returning to Modo Hockey of the same league on 19 December 2010, the team he played for before his North American career began in 1995.